Azure-Samples/active-directory-xamarin-android/README.md

 * Finally, you may want to read through how Xamarin works with Java here: [Xamarin for Java Developers](http://docs.xamarin.com/guides/android/advanced_topics/java_integration_overview/)

+## For Command Line Use

+`cd azure-activedirectory-library-for-android/`
+`android update project -p .`
+`ant debug`
+`zip -r AdalWithResource.zip bin/classes.jar bin/AndroidManifest.xml res`

+Add the dependency jar files to binding project as well if it has changed and keep them as an embebded referenced jar.

+## Using Xamarin Studio

 ### Step 1: Download Xamarin Studio

 You can get [Xamarin Studio](http://xamarin.com/studio?_bt=44014804148&_bk=xamarin%20studio&_bm=e&gclid=COqr3sHrs70CFUWVfgodkmEAwg) from the Xamarin website.